 A big game has a new name.

-The Cactus Bowl, formerly known as the Insight Bowl, has become a must-see for fans and a favorite destination for teams.
-The renowned Big Ten and Big 12 conferences, annually among the national leaders in attendance and television ratings, each send one of their top teams to Sun Devil Stadium in Tempe, Ariz.
+The TicketCity Cactus Bowl, formerly known as the Insight Bowl, has become a must-see for fans and a favorite destination for teams.
+The renowned Big 12 and Pac-12 conferences, annually among the national leaders in attendance and television ratings, each send one of their top teams to Sun Devil Stadium in Tempe, Ariz.

-The Cactus Bowl annually matches the third selection from the Big 12 Conference and the third or fourth pick from the Big Ten Conference, after BCS selections.
+The TicketCity Cactus Bowl annually matches the sixth selection from the Pac 12 Conference and the fifth selection from the Big 12 Conference, after College Football Playoff selections.
 The bowl game increased its combined payout to $6.65 million two years ago.

 It all started in April 1989 when the NCAA gave its stamp of approval to the non-profit Copper Bowl Foundation to host a bowl game in Tucson.
 After eight years at Arizona Stadium, the Arizona Sports Foundation, the operating body of the Fiesta Bowl, was approached with the idea of assuming the responsibilities of operating the Copper Bowl.
 The idea was met with some skepticism, but the board of directors of the Fiesta Bowl realized it was a great opportunity to keep the game moving forward for the good of college football.